 Population updates are available only for regional controls.
 This type of assumption can be used to adjust regional population levels.
-Similar to employment updates, options for controlling the level of the details can be found at the top left of the window.
-Using these options, alternate population values can be entered by race and by gender, or for all races and both genders together.
-Different age groupings, unit types, and region groupings are also available.
-Again, reference values can be found on the "Reference" tab and a description can be added for the update.
+The overall process is the same as an employment update but with different options.
+Alternate population values can be entered by race and by gender, or for all races and both genders together.
+Different age aggregations, unit types, and region aggregations are also available.

-Figure 34: Population Update
+Figure 48: Population Update - Options